 So, I’m looking for Fanatics (Stan’s True Believers) that are going to want to jump on the bandwagon.
 And I’m not just looking for any Fanatics, I’m looking for top-notch, A+ Fanatics.

 These A+ Fanatics, the best of the best, are your cofounders and founding team.
-If you can’t recruit A+ cofounders to join you, the you seriously think about looking for another idea because this idea isn’t getting people excited.
+If you can’t recruit A+ cofounders to join you, then you should seriously think about looking for another idea because this idea isn’t getting people excited.

 In parallel, you should be testing your idea with some friendly customers.
 Hopefully, there’s a way you can share your idea in this early stage.